Last Updated: January 20, 2022

 Usborne Wipe-Clean Books

-I think he’s finally hitting the age that he would be interested in these wipe clean activity books.
-Both the space and dinosaur themes look fun for 3 year olds.
+He’s finally hitting the age that he would be interested in these wipe clean activity books.
+Both the space and dinosaur themes look fun for 3 or 4 year olds.
 (Amazon $10)

-- art supplies – dot stickers, any stickers really, markers, beads, fuzzy sticks, any craft item from the Kid Made Modern line (Target, $2+)
+Our preschooler loves any art supplies – dot stickers, any stickers really, markers, beads, fuzzy sticks, any craft item from the Kid Made Modern line or Target’s Mondo Lllama line.
+(Target, $2+)

 And there you have it!
-My epic idea list of gifts for 3 year old boys.
+My epic idea list of gifts for 3 year old boys (and girls!).
+I hope this gives you some ideas for Christmas gifts or birthday gifts.
+Also check out our Leo the Truck themed birthday party and scavenger hunt.

-Do you have any gift ideas for 3 year olds?
+Do you have any gift ideas for 3 and 4 year olds?